Skip to Main Content

 Finding Quality Information Part 2_Searching the Online Databases

 Part 2 of this video series looks at searching for quality information in the subject databases.
+It covers advanced and structured searching in the online health databases.
+The advice given and the searching techniques can be applied to any health topic/discipline.

 If you haven’t already done so, you might also find it useful to watch part 1 which looks at the basics of searching and using Discovery.